 - Details of local organisations, and their assets, on cards.

 - A set of cards with ideas for use of technology, and links to back-up resources

 Then task, working in small groups, is to:

-It is possible to run a fictious scenario workshop in a real situation - as we did with Southwark council.
+- It is possible to run a fictious scenario workshop in a real situation - southwark.
 There we used our fictitious town of Slipham to run a session like the one desribed above, to start a process of engagement with local groups.

 We have developed an extensive briefing paper on networks and network mapping

 In work for Croydon Voluntary Action (CVA), we have mapped the organisations and key individuals involved in Asset Based Community Development (ABCD) pilots in New Addington and Thornton Heath.
 This has involved:

 - presentations to CVA managers and Community Builders

 - creating forms to be used in face to face, telephone and online surveys of who connects to whom in the ABCD programme.

 - creating maps of ABCD connections at local and family levels and analysing the results through Social Network Analysis